Registration Of A Child As British Citizen

 - Our immigration lawyers will examine these documents and discuss how they are relevant to your case.

 - Our team of immigration lawyers will complete the application forms and answer any questions that you may have.

 - If needed, our immigration lawyers will prepare a sponsorship declaration and explain the process in detail.

-- Our lawyers will draft a cover letter that will support and submit the application for a registration as a British Citizen.
+- Our lawyers will draft a cover letter that will support and submit the application for registration as a British Citizen.

-- Our team of immigration lawyers will communicate with the UKBA and the Home Office to ensure a quick decision in regards to your application for a registration as a British Citizen.
+- Our team of immigration lawyers will communicate with the UKBA and the Home Office to ensure a quick decision in regards to your application for registration as a British Citizen.

 - Your interests will be protected when working with our immigration lawyers during the entire process.
 We will keep you informed while the application is pending with the Home Office.